Medical expert of the article

 Who to contact?

-The goal of the treatment is to ensure the process of ovulation and the onset of pregnancy.
-The tactics of therapy depend on the form of endocrine infertility, use various hormonal and nonhormonal drugs, some of them used in preparatory stages of treatment, others - directly in the process of induction of ovulation.
+The goal of treatment is to ensure the ovulation process and the onset of pregnancy.
+The tactics of therapy depend on the form of endocrine infertility; various hormonal and non-hormonal drugs are used, with some of them used at the preparatory stages of treatment, others - directly in the process of ovulation induction.